X-Linked Dystonia-Parkinsonism

 Offers Telehealth

-Susan Bressman is a Neurologist in New York, New York.
+Susan Bressman is a Neurologist practicing medicine in New York, New York.
 Dr. Bressman is rated as an Elite provider by MediFind in the treatment of X-Linked Dystonia-Parkinsonism.
-Her top areas of expertise are Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Focal Dystonia, and Deep Brain Stimulation.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Focal Dystonia, and Deep Brain Stimulation.

 Learn about our expert tiers